 New York State Supreme Court Justice Barbara Kapnick is overseeing a nonjury trial in Manhattan on the banks’ claims that the Feb.
 17, 2009, approval of MBIA’s proposal by then- Insurance Superintendent Eric Dinallo was based on misleading information and violated insurance law.

 More than a dozen financial institutions sued Armonk, New York-based MBIA and the state insurance department in 2009 over the restructuring.
-Bank of America Corp (BAC). and Societe Generale SA (GLE) are the only banks left in the litigation after JPMorgan Chase & Co.
-(JPM), Morgan Stanley, UBS AG and others dropped out.
+Bank of America Corp (BAC:US). and Societe Generale SA (GLE) are the only banks left in the litigation after JPMorgan Chase & Co.
+(JPM:US), Morgan Stanley, UBS AG and others dropped out.

 The banks claimed the restructuring harmed them as policyholders by transferring $5 billion in assets out of the MBIA unit that insured risky mortgage debt, exposing the banks to potential losses.
 Bank of America and Societe Generale have another lawsuit pending against MBIA while MBIA is suing Bank of America over mortgage loans.